hazardgoat/Focal_Mechanisms_Demo/README.md

   (Image is sourced from the United States Geological Survey earthquake hazards webpage on focal mechanisms)
 </p>

-Within a “beach-ball,” the dark quarters represent compressional forces and the white quarters represent tensional forces.
-A “beach-ball” has two possible orientations of fault movement, each along with one of the planes dividing the “beach-ball” into fourths, and determining the correct orientation requires additional information.
-When “beach-balls” present four equally sized quadrants in a “top-down” view like the one in the above diagram, strike-slip faulting is represented.
-Rotated “beach-balls” with a white quarter in the center represent normal faulting, while “beach-balls” with a dark quarter in the center represent thrust faulting.
+Within a focal mechanism beach-ball, the dark quarters represent compressional forces and the white quarters represent tensional forces.
+A beach-ball has two possible orientations of fault movement, each along with one of the planes dividing the beach-ball into fourths, and determining the correct orientation requires additional information.
+When beach-balls present four equally sized quadrants in a “top-down” view like the one in the above diagram, strike-slip faulting is represented.
+Rotated beach-balls with a white quarter in the center represent normal faulting, while beach-balls with a dark quarter in the center represent thrust faulting.

 # The Demonstration
-In this demo, focal mechanism data will be retrieved from the [Southern California Earthquake Data Center (SCEDC)](https://scedc.caltech.edu/index.html) and then plotted as focal mechanism “beach-balls” on a map with the geospatial Python package [PyGMT](https://www.pygmt.org/latest/index.html).
+In this demo, focal mechanism data will be retrieved from the [Southern California Earthquake Data Center (SCEDC)](https://scedc.caltech.edu/index.html) and then plotted as focal mechanism beach-balls on a map with the geospatial Python package [PyGMT](https://www.pygmt.org/latest/index.html).

 Please keep in mind that with the exception of the folder creation script, all code blocks shown in this demo are intended to be run as part of a complete script, which is included at the bottom of the page.